toolleeo/cli-apps/README.md

 * [Terminal Phase](https://dustycloud.org/blog/terminal-phase-1.0/) - A space shooter game you can play in your terminal.
 * [terminal_board_games](https://github.com/salt-die/terminally_bored_terminal_board_games) - Board games for the terminal.
 * [Typespeed](http://typespeed.sourceforge.net/) - Type words that are flying by from left to right as fast as you can; features different word sets, e.g., UNIX commands, English words, Non-English words.
-* [usolitaire](https://github.com/eliasdorneles/usolitaire) - Solitaire in your terminal
+* [usolitaire](https://github.com/eliasdorneles/usolitaire) - Solitaire in your terminal.

 ## <a name="graphics"></a>Graphics

 * [chafa](https://github.com/hpjansson/chafa) - Terminal graphics for the 21st century.
 * [ImageMagick](http://www.imagemagick.org/script/index.php) - Software suite to create, edit, compose, or convert bitmap images; it handles many file formats (including PDF and SVG) and provides processing tools to "resize, flip, mirror, rotate, distort, shear and transform images, adjust image colors, apply various special effects, or draw text, lines, polygons, ellipses and Bézier curves".
 * [imgcat](https://github.com/trashhalo/imgcat) - Tool to output images in the terminal.
-Built with bubbletea
+Built with bubbletea.
 * [pastel](https://github.com/sharkdp/pastel) - A command-line tool to generate, analyze, convert and manipulate colors.
 * [scrot](https://github.com/dreamer/scrot) - A simple CLI tool to capture screenshots.
 * [TerminalImageViewer](https://github.com/stefanhaustein/TerminalImageViewer) - Small C++ program to display images in a (modern) terminal using RGB ANSI codes and unicode block graphics characters.

 ## <a name="networking"></a>Networking

-* [bandwhich](https://github.com/imsnif/bandwhich) - Terminal bandwidth utilization tool
+* [bandwhich](https://github.com/imsnif/bandwhich) - Terminal bandwidth utilization tool.
 * [geoiplookup](https://github.com/maxmind/geoip-api-c) - a little application to find geographical and network information of an IP address based no the geoip C API.
 * [ipcalc](http://jodies.de/ipcalc) - "ipcalc takes an IP address and netmask and calculates the resulting broadcast, network, Cisco wildcard mask, and host range."
 * [mitmproxy](https://mitmproxy.org/) - An interactive HTTPS proxy.